echemdb/unitpackage/doc/usage/unitpackage.md

 }
 ```

 Additional metadata describing the underlying data or its origin is stored in the resource `metadata` descriptor.
 The `metadata` can contain a list with metadata descriptors following different kinds of metadata schemas.
+This allows storing metadata in different formats or from different sources.

 ```json
 {